Roman Dolidze

 Roman Dolidze (born 15 July 1988) is a Georgian professional mixed martial artist.
-He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2016, Dolidze was the former World Warriors Fight Championship (WWFC) light heavyweight champion, ADCC Asia & Oceania champion, and Grappling FILA world champion.
-As of 30 September 2025, he is #12 in the UFC middleweight rankings.

 Background

 Dolidze was born on 15 July 1988, in Batumi, Georgian SSR, Soviet Union (now Georgia).
 Dolidze played soccer for eight years, the last three years of which spent as a professional goalkeeper in Turkey.
-At the age of 20, he moved to Ukraine to study shipbuilding engineering at Odesa Maritime Academy, and started training in sambo, Brazilian jiu-jitsu and eventually grappling.
+At the age of 20, he moved to Ukraine to study shipbuilding engineering at Odesa Maritime Academy, and started training in Sambo, Brazilian Jiu-Jitsu and eventually Wrestling.
 He then also earned a degree in business administration.
 He went on to become the World Grappling Champion and the European Grappling Champion under United World Wrestling rules, as well as becoming the ADCC Asia & Oceania Champion at 99 kg (218 pounds) in 2016.
 This earned him a spot in the prestigious ADCC Worlds Tournament in 2017, however he was defeated in the first round.
 Aged 28, he started to train in MMA.